Scottish COVID-19 inquiry Impact hearing |Health and social care|19 April 2024 (afternoon session)

 4 weeks of lockdown harmful

-'‘4-6 weeks in the effect of not having family contact..the depression psychologically …the deterioration physiologically of residents was palpable to those who were that at the front-line'‘
+'‘4-6 weeks in…the effect of not having family contact..the depression psychologically …the deterioration physiologically of residents was palpable to those who were that at the front-line.'‘

 ‘‘I certainly made the issue very clear to colleagues at government.’’

-‘it was felt to many of us that care home residents had been forgotten’
+‘‘It was felt to many of us that care home residents had been forgotten.’’

 No human rights

-'if i became ill i'd would hope my clinical needs would be met'
+‘If i became ill i'd would hope my clinical needs would be met…

-‘‘Did you see a human rights based approach in the way in which guidance was being drafted ?’’ - Stuart Gayle KC
+‘‘In the early days March/April 2020…did you see any indication of a human rights based approach featuring in the way in which guidance was being drafted?’’

 Impacts on residents with Dementia